WalletConnect/walletconnect-docs/docs/specs/clients/sign/data-structures.md

 ## Settlement

-Settelement is sent by the responder after approval and it's broadcasted right after the response on the new topic derived from the hashed symmetric key from the key agreement
+Settlement is sent by the responder after approval and it's broadcasted right after the response on the new topic derived from the hashed symmetric key from the key agreement

 ```jsonc
 {